codingquark/codingquark.github.io/_posts/2016-10-06-email-notifications-gnus.markdown

 1. Check for incoming emails periodically.
 2. Generate notification if there is something new.

-These notifications *mustn't* be distracting because we get emails from vairous mailing lists and the number can be huge.
+These notifications *mustn't* be distracting because we get emails from various mailing lists and the number can be huge.

 Now, I [wrote](http://codingquark.com/emacs/2015/12/05/setting-up-gnus-in-emacs.html) about setting up GNUS a while ago and since then I've switched to [offlineimap](http://www.offlineimap.org/) + GNUS configuration.
 That means, I don't have to wait till GNUS checks for mails.
 Offlineimap keeps checking for emails from the server, and GNUS checks the local directories for the emails.